Contacts Guide

 Before saving the Contact record you see some checkboxes that will apply upon saving.

-Turning this checkbox on (the default) will automatically create a Guest record when you save the Contact (a huge time saver!).
-Turning this checkbox off will create the Contact but not create a Guest record.
-You can always add the Guest record from the Contact later (on the Guest tab).
+Turning this checkbox on (the default) will automatically create a Worker record when you save the Contact (a huge time saver!).
+Turning this checkbox off will create the Contact but not create a Worker record.
+You can always add the Worker record from the Contact later (on the Worker tab).

 +Assignable

-Turning +Guest on and then turning the +Assignable checkbox (the default) will automatically make the Guest Assignable.
-The status of Assignable in WorkZerk means that you can assign Work to that Guest.
-If the Guest will not be assigned Work, they probably don’t need to be Assignable, and you can always change this status later.
+Turning +Worker on and then turning the +Assignable checkbox (the default) will automatically make the Worker Assignable.
+The status of Assignable in WorkZerk means that you can assign Onboarding to just that Worker.

 Previous